Nonys/DnD-Atmo/README.md

 # DnD Atmosphere Generator

-Generates atmospheric images from spoken Czech descriptions during DnD sessions.
+Speak a scene description in Czech → it gets transcribed → a atmospheric image is generated.
-You describe a scene out loud → it gets transcribed → an image is generated.
+Built for DnD sessions: the DM generates images, players see them live on their own devices.

 ## Requirements